 By default, those settings are in nginx.conf, but they may be inside a

 sites-available/ subfolder, or in a included custom configuration file.

 fastcgi_pass value according to the PHP version you’d like to use.

 If you don’t need it anymore, it can be nice to perform some cleanup operations and remove PHP 7.0 from your server.

-Be carefull not to delete package that you still need by reviewing them before confirming!
+Be careful not to delete package that you still need by reviewing them before confirming!